This is my review of SparkToro, the new software developed by Rand Fishkin and Casey Henry, formerly at Moz.

 What is Sparktoro?

-SparkToro is an audience intelligence tool to conduct market research and provide audience intelligence insights in a way that is affordable, quickly accessible and hugely actionable.
+SparkToro is an audience intelligence tool to conduct market research and provide target audience intelligence insights in a way that is affordable, quickly accessible and hugely actionable.

-With just a few searches, you can quickly find out where is your audience hanging out across many sources on the web, like websites, YouTube channels, Twitter accounts, podcasts and more.
+With just a few searches, you can quickly find out where is your target audience hanging out across many sources on the web, like websites, YouTube channels, Twitter accounts, podcasts and more.

-Not only that, but it also solves for a specific and time-consuming task which is finding out which publication can influence your audience the most.
+Not only that, but it also solves for a specific and time-consuming task which is finding out which publication can influence your target audience the most.

 So, what the tool does very well, in my opinion, is to uncover new opportunities for a variety of digital marketing tasks, such as: